Dragon Capital (firm): History

-The firm was founded by a Czhech businessman residing in Ukraine Tomas Fiala in cooperation with partners in 2000 in Kyiv.
+The firm was founded in 2000 by Tomas Fiala, a Czech businessman residing in Ukraine, in cooperation with partners in Kyiv.
 From 2007 to 2017, Goldman Sachs, one of the world's largest banks, owned a minority stake in Dragon Capital.
 In 2017 Dragon Capital bought back shares from Goldman Sachs, although the latter acquired a 25% stake in New Ukraine PE Holding Limited.

 In 2008, Dragon Capital, together with East Capital Bering Ukraine Fund, acquired 70% of Chumak's (one of the largest food companies in Ukraine) shares, but sold its stake in 2019.

 In July 2010, Dragon Capital established a regional private equity fund, Europe Virgin Fund, which has invested in some industry-leading companies in FMCG, advertising, pharma, online payments, and private security services.
 The fund was fully invested at the end of 2015, attracting investments from the EBRD, Swiss Investment Fund for Emerging Markets, Black Sea Trade and Development Bank, and other investors.
 Dragon Capital remains the largest LP, since 2016 the fund managed by a team, which spun off from Dragon Capital.

 Dragon Capital New Ukraine Fund was established in November 2015.
 Its anchor investors are Dragon Capital and the Ukrainian Redevelopment Fund, which is managed by Soros Fund Management.

 From 2017 to 2019, it acquired several of different commercial properties in Lviv, Vinnytsia, Zaporizhzhia, Kyiv, and near Kyiv.

 In 2019, the company acquired a minority stake in Ciklum (an IT company).
 In December 2019, the company entered into an agreement to acquire 100% of Idea Bank for UAH 1.368 billion, but at the end of June 2020 terminated the agreement.
 In 2020, Dragon Capital acquired a 6 floors building for the Kyiv School of Economics.
 In September 2020, it started the industrial park near Zhytomyr.